 Benefits of Switching to Direct Deposit for Social Security

 Many people, especially as they get older, think that keeping cash or having a physical check is the safest way to protect their money.
-But physical money is easier to lose and more difficult to manage.
-Here's why using direct deposit can be a huge help in managing your money:
+In reality, physical money is easier to lose and more difficult to manage.
+Here’s why using direct deposit can be a huge help in managing your money:

 - It’s easier.
 It’s automatic, so you don’t have to remember to physically deposit a check.